coderholic/pyradio/README.md

 PgUp/PgDown       Change station selection                  Change station playlist            Change station theme g                 Jump to first station                     Jump to first playlist             Jump to first theme
 <n>G              Jump to n-th / last station               Jump to n-th / last playlist       Jump to n-th / last theme
-p                 Jump to playing station                   Jump to playing playlist           - Enter/Right/l     Play selected station                     Open selected playlist             Apply selected theme r                 Select and play a random station          Re-read playlists from disk        -
+M                 Jump to the middle of the playlist        Jump to the middle of the list     - p                 Jump to playing station                   Jump to playing playlist           - Enter/Right/l     Play selected station                     Open selected playlist             Apply selected theme r                 Select and play a random station          Re-read playlists from disk        -